ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-인자로 받은 공간 객체가 Multi\*이거나 GeometryCollection이면 1을 반환하고, 그렇지 않으면 0을 반환한다.

-This function returns 1 if the spatial object type, which is the parameter, is Multi* or GeometryCollection.
+This function returns 1 if the spatial object type, which is the parameter, is MULTIPOINT, MULTILINESTRING, MULTIPOLYGON or GEOMETRYCOLLECTION.
 If not, 0 is returned.

 ##### Return Type